 This System is the most dominant physical feature within Edmonton and the surrounding region, and is the spine of the ecological system.
 Totaling more than 7,400 hectares, few cities can claim such an expansive area of connected urban parkland in a largely natural condition.
-Its unique physical, biological, historical and scenic characteristics significantly contribute to Edmontonians' quality of life.
+Its unique physical, biological, historical and scenic characteristics significantly contribute to Edmontonians' quality of life and is cherished throughout the community and region.